 Natural Resource Damage Assessment

-Environmental damage caused by oil or hazardous material spills can devastate an area.
-After an oil spill or hazardous substance release, response agencies clean up the substance and work to reduce or eliminate the damage to human health and the environment.
-Sometimes these efforts do not fully restore injured natural resources or address their lost uses by the public.
+Did you know that the Texas General Land Office helps restore Texas’ natural resources after environmental damage is caused by oil or hazardous material spills?
+After an oil spill or hazardous substance release, response agencies clean up the substance and work to reduce or eliminate any damage to the environment or human health.
+When these efforts do not fully restore injured natural resources (such as, land, fish, wildlife, biota, air, water, groundwater, drinking water and other resources that are controlled or managed by federal or state governments or Indian Tribes) or address their lost uses by the public the NRDA program steps in.